 1- What is the first step in buying a home?

-The first step in buying a home is two-fold.
+One of the most common real estate FAQs is what the first steps in buying a home are.
 First, you should sit down with a mortgage originator and get a proper mortgage pre-approval based on your circumstances.
-This will include a review of your credit profile, income and assets.
+This will include a review of your credit profile, income, and assets.

 Once you know how much house you can qualify for, you can assemble a budget you are comfortable with based on real numbers.